2023 Conference Track Descriptions and Track Chairs

 Chair: Clinton Daniel, University of South Florida, firstname.lastname@example.org

-This track invites cases in all areas of these two fields:
+This track invites cases in two major fields:

 - Digital Technologies focuses on transformation technologies (e.g.: artificial intelligence, mobility, cloud, IOT, blockchain, big data) and its impact on today’s organization.
 We encourage interdisciplinary research related to how digital technologies can improve operational performance in an organization as well.